 In addition, there is a device segmentation element and graphical representations for 13 months for any selection done.
 A similar approach is provided by Aleyda Solis.

-While Google Data Studio is a powerful report AND tool, some limitations require advanced processes and a complimentary SEO spreadsheet.
+While Google Data Studio is a powerful report AND tool, some limitations require advanced processes and a complimentary SEO spreadsheet (done in a Google Sheet).
 A few of these limitations are:

 - Search Console data storage: while the current Search Console offers 16 months of data allowing YoY comparisons, for long term projects this is not enough